Modern Day Saint & Purveyor of Peace

 Earth’s satellite also oversees the factors which have contributed to the formation of who we are today, for better or worse, such as one’s Past, one’s History, even one’s ancestral lineage or Heritage.
 Lastly, the brightest heavenly body in the evening sky astrologically represents one’s nurturing and/or feminine energies, regardless of gender and is associated with anything keenly focused on girls, women, and motherhood.

-As mentioned in Part I, the flag of Malala Yousafzai’s native country of Pakistan displays a Star and interestingly enough, a Crescent Moon, symbols which hearken back to a time when most of the Islamic World was united beneath the vast domain of the Ottoman Empire.
+As mentioned in Part I, the flag of Malala Yousafzai’s native country of Pakistan displays a Star and interestingly enough, a Crescent Moon, symbols which hearken back to a time when most of the Islamic World was united beneath the vast rulership of the Ottoman Empire.

 For the Moon ruled Cancerian, issues regarding their basic security are of the utmost importance.
 Malala Yousafzai’s problems all began at home, quite literally, when Taliban forces invaded her hometown in the Swat Valley and proceeded to dictate the outlets of education for girls would be greatly restricted and eventually abolished altogether.